expowebdeveloper/file-management-backend/README.md

+# Define the content of the README file

 # FastAPI Document Management API

 This is a backend application for managing document listings using FastAPI.
 The API allows CRUD operations on documents stored in a SQLite database.